 Submit a paper of at most 6 pages in Springer LNCS format and describe the state of the whole PhD project, rather than a specific completed result.You must be the first author of the paper.
 The paper should outline the objectives, the problem, state of the art, results obtained so far, and what is still to be done in the frame of the PhD project.

-Use easychair to submit your document in PDF format: link here
+Use easychair to submit your document in PDF format: https://easychair.org/conferences/?conf=adbis2021

-When submitting, you must explicitly state whether your document must be considered for publication in the DC proceedings or not.
-To do so, do not forget to check the checkbox “to be considered for publication in the DC proceedings” at submission time.
+When submitting, you must explicitly state whether your document is to be considered for publication in the DC proceedings or not.
+To do so, do not forget to tick the checkbox “to be considered for publication in the DC proceedings” at submission time.

 If an author prefers to present a completed research result, the paper should be submitted to the main conference or one of the accompanying workshops.
 A paper submitted to the DC may not be under review for any other conference or journal during the time it is being considered for the DC.

-The selected DC papers will be published together with the proceedings of the workshops, by Springer in the Communications in Computer and Information Science series.
+The selected DC papers will be published together with the workshops proceedings, by Springer in the Communications in Computer and Information Science series.